wikimedia/jsonschema-tools/README.md

 # present.
 Repository tests will ensure all numeric fields have maximum and minimums,
 # that they are at least within these bounds.
 enforcedNumericBounds: [Number.MIN_SAFE_INTEGER, Number.MAX_SAFE_INTEGER],

+# If true, repository tests for schemas will fail if the schema doesn't have
+# examples.
+If it does have examples, they will be also tested for
+# validation against the schema.
+requireExamples: true
 ```

 # Schema Repository Tests